 *The student earnings ceiling from the Office of Financial Aid may be helpful to determine the stipend amount.

 Undergraduate students from the Atlanta University Center Consortium interested in applying for a Slatt Fellowship to conduct energy-related research during the summer at Notre Dame should complete a separate application.
 Only sophomore and junior students are eligible to apply.
-For more information, view the Program Guidelines here or go directly to the online application and apply.
+For more information, view the Program Guidelines for AUC Students or go directly to the online application and apply.

 For more information, contact Barbara Villarosa at 574-631-4776 or email@example.com.